.

 forbear, forbore, forborne, forbearing, forbears.verbs

-intransitive verb use.to hold back; refrain; to be tolerant or patient in the face of provocation
+intransitive verb use.to hold back; to be of a mind to refrain; to be tolerant or patient in the face of provocation

 forbear.noun,.plural.forbears